fettermania/wordle-solver/README.md

 Perhaps play move removes it from the l-answers if the record looks like ["drift" {:entropy -100, :matches {(2 2 2 2 2) ("drift")}}]?

-#### Cleanup: Remove redundant arguments
-- e.g. play-move

 #### Enhancement: Speed

-- Even a trivial action (e.g. size one dictionary) takes minutes to do 13000 times.
+- Big: Even a trivial action (e.g. size one dictionary) takes minutes to do 13000 times.
 13000 guess options times 243 (3^5) is 3M custom functions built and applied.
 - Memoization?
 - Are there any guesses we can eliminate as providing NO information?
 Probably not!
-- Faster substring functions?
+- Faster tight loop functions?
+- [DONE] pmap instead of map - improves initial run from 148 minutes to 18 minutes (1/8th the time, which checks out with an 8-core M1)

 #### Enhancement: When to guess

 - See endgame-trubs